whatsthatsmell/q-note/README.md

 - [x] Take a category that maps to a subdirectory
 - [ ] Allow for category creation and/or validation
 - [ ] Allow for configuration of locations and categories
+	- [x] Allow users to set their root directory
 - [ ] Neovim plugin
   - [ ] Telescope extension?
 - [ ] Minor CRUD